 Therefore, with this gift, it was impossible for Saudi to try to offend the president of the United States, one of its closest allies.

-Regardless of all this, oil prices continued to decline (but few months later it rallied) because the proposed supply cuts will not move the middle.
+Regardless of all this, oil prices continued to decline because the proposed supply cuts will not move the middle.

 It is also a testament of the ongoing weakness of OPEC at a time when the world is faced with challenges.
 Amidst all these, the key beneficiaries will be the emerging market countries which make the biggest oil importers in the world.